ahungrynoob/https-pool/README.md

 - options
   - `option.timeout` - https server won't close until secure conntection is established within timeout (default 6000)
   - `option.max_servers` - max num for https servers the pool cached (default 220)
+  - `option.key` - the private key of the root ca which your client trusts or https-pool will use its own
   - `option.commonName` - the common name option
   - `option.countryName` - the country name option
   - `option.ST` - the ST option